Rittenhouse Square Condos and Houses for Sale

 Each condo in the building is unique and very few of the condos are alike.
 Each features 10-foot high ceilings and many still have the original hardwood floors.
 Each home in this highly sought-after building features gorgeous skyline views of both the city and Rittenhouse Square.
 Although many of the units have been modernized, the 1830 still gives off some of that old-world charm.
 There is a 24-hour doorman service and allows pets under 75 pounds.

 If you’re interested in the 1830, your first call should be to Maxwell Realty.
 As the premier luxury realtors in Philadelphia, we have an impressive track record of over $3 billion in real estate sold in the city.
-With over 50 years of experience in the high-end real estate market, our realtors can find you the best condo that will suit your needs.
-Whether you’re looking to downgrade from a home, moving to the city for work or school, or just want to live a more luxurious lifestyle, we can fit your needs.
+With over 50 years of experience in the high-end real estate market, our Philadelphia realtors can find you the best condo that will suit your needs.
+Whether you’re looking to downgrade from a home, moving to the city for work or school, or just want to live a more luxurious lifestyle, a Philadelphia realtor can fit your needs.

 Why Should You Choose Maxwell Realty?

 There are so many luxury realtors in Philadelphia, and many are selling homes in 1830 Rittenhouse Square.
 So why should you choose Maxwell Realty to get you the condo of your dreams?

 First is our long history with Philadelphia real estate.
 We opened our doors over 50 years ago and since then, we have been the go-to high end realtor for many looking for a new home in Rittenhouse Square.
 We have connections with many of the top landlords and property managers in the city, including the 1830.Next is our impressive track record.
 Maxwell Realty has over $3 billion in real estate transactions, much more than any other luxury real estate firm in the City of Brotherly Love.
 When you choose a real estate team to get you a condo on Rittenhouse Square, you need someone like our team by your side.